NicholasStrzelczyk/PdM_Predictor/README.md

 # -------- ICML Notes -------- #

-Experiment 1:
 - Compare VD (Vignette-Dilation) and RET (Root-Expansion-Tiling) approaches using candlstick graph.
-- Ensure full confusion matrix is tracked for testing binary models.
-    -> Ensure this works for any plots and CSV files that get saved

-- Problem: SMS datasets only consider a single hour on day 20, 40 and 60!
-Please fix!
 - Generally need to clean up all ICML related code...